LBL-EESA/TECA/doc/rtd/developer.rst

 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^
 Once the type of the array is known, the array will be cast to that type, its elements will be accessed, and the calculations made.
-The variant array implements so called `accessiblilty` methods that are used to access an array's elements when the location of the data, either CPU or GPU, is unknown.
+The variant array implements so called `accessibility` methods that are used to access an array's elements when the location of the data, either CPU or GPU, is unknown.
 This is the case when dealing with the inputs to a pipeline stage.
 The accessibility methods declare where, either CPU or GPU, we intend to perform the calculations